 During fiscal year 2003, the Company issued 250,000 warrants to class members defined in a consolidated class action lawsuit by the claims administrator for the class members and in accordance with a settlement agreement approved by the United States District Court for the Western District of Virginia on September 23, 2002.
 Each warrant entitles the holder to purchase one share of the Company's common stock at an exercise price of \$4.88 per share.
 The warrants will expire October 24, 2007.
 The total number of warrants to be issued in accordance with the settlement agreement, 250,000 warrants, have been issued by the Company.
-There were 235,545 warrants outstanding as of January 31, 2006 and October 31, 2005.
+There were 235,080 and 235,545 warrants outstanding as of April 30, 2006 and October 31, 2005, respectively.
+During the six months ended April 30, 2006, 465 warrants were exercised.